dawanda/jQuery.currency/README.md

 })
 ```

 Now you are ready to go.
-To switch all the currencies in a container element to USD just do:
+To switch all the currencies in a container element to **USD ($)** just do:

 ```javascript
 jQuery("#my_container").currency("USD")
 ```

+Every currency in `#my_container` will be magically converted to US Dollars.
+Yo!

+Note that `jQuery.currency` won't try to convert what it can't parse, so if you have currency not conforming to the microformat they simply won't be touched.

 Changing the microformat